 1. Does this emotion belong to me?

 Here we can recognize the attachment we have added, either detach from the ownership or accept it.
 Such as; this isn’t my emotion, and I can empathize with this person without attaching it to my own experience.
 Maybe the feeling is mine; this knowledge allows me to be self-compassionate.
 I can share that I’m not able to support them now, or I can take action to regulate as I do.
 In my last post about “Managing the pain of grief and stress,” I discussed some helpful tips.

 2. Do I need space?

 A friendly reminder that I am in control of how close I want to be.

 Such a powerful question!
 Our breathing can tell us a lot about our state.
 When the breath is fast-paced or short and shallow, it indicates a sympathetic nervous system state, like fight or flight.
 When my breath is relaxed and steady, this means a parasympathetic state, where I feel calm and safe, like rest and digest.
 I listen to my breathing and how my body responds, rather than the thoughts or emotions I’m experiencing.

 4. What do I feel in my body?

 We often have similar patterns of where we feel emotions in our bodies.
 By taking a moment to listen, we can recognize the signs earlier.

 5. What would make me feel safe or calm at this moment?

 This question allows me to visualize what I need.
-By shifting into a visual mode I move into a creative state while also allowing self-awareness to kick in.
+By connecting with a visual, I move into a creative state while also allowing self-awareness to kick in.
 It may be a hug, a walk in the park or some self-care.
-Whatever comes forward opens up choices I can lean into.
-It can also be helpful to visualize a white light surrounding us as a shield of protection that can block negativity or physical discomfort while also allowing the positive in.
+It can also be helpful to visualize a white light or a bubble surrounding us as a representation of a shield of protection that can block negativity or physical discomfort.